AymanIsmailPaysky/AymanIsmailPaysky/README.md

 ## Hi there 👋

-## 👨🏻‍💻 🇮🇳 Who am I
+## 👨🏻‍💻 Who am I ?

-- I'm a Software Engineer with a strong passion for Test and Automation engineering and am a **polyglot programmer** who loves to code in **Kotlin, Python, and Java**
+- I'm a Software Engineer with a strong passion for Test and Automation engineering and am a **polyglot programmer** who loves to code in **Java, C++, and Dart**
 - I like to build scalable test automation frameworks and utilities to solve testing and automation problems.
-- I believe in understanding and testing all the layers of the stack and have worked with Web, Mobile, and Backend systems throughout my career across different domains.
+- I believe in understanding and testing all the layers of the stack and have worked with Web, Mobile, and Backend systems.